CaptainCrowbar/rs-graphics-2d/docs/font.md

 than the default).

 The text colour defaults to black; the background colour defaults to transparent if an alpha channel is present, otherwise to white.
+Note that non-RGB colours do not have `black()` and `white()` static methods; if you use a non-RGB colour, you must supply both colours explicitly.

 This will throw `std::invalid_argument` if the font is null or the text contains invalid UTF-8.
 It will run without error if nothing was rendered